ddgenome/ddgenome.github.io/about.md

 subtitle: David Dooling
 ---

-PolITiGenomics is a blog by David Dooling about the confluence (and sometimes incongruence) of several of the most important topics surrounding the future of human health: genomics, agriculture, information technology, and politics.
-Entries will cover topics including genomics research, next-generation sequencing technologies, informatics, computer hardware and software, free software, agriculture, GMOs, and politics.
+This is a blog by David Dooling about a variety of things but largely dealing with information technology, politics, and science.

 ## About David Dooling